Embed Widget

 Widget not appearing

-• Check the API key - make sure the data-key attribute in your script tag matches the key shown in Settings > Publish Agent
+• Check the API key - make sure the data-key attribute in your script tag matches the key shown on your agent's Publish tab under Connection key

 • Check script placement - the script tag should be placed before </body>, not in the <head>